Rethinking STS and NLI in Large Language Models: Introduction

 \citet{chen2023howrobust} evaluated GPT-3.5 (\textit{text-davinci-003}) on NLI (e.g.,~SNLI, MNLI, QQP) and on the semantic matching dataset MRPC (it is a binary classification task that predicts whether two sentences are semantically equivalent). \citet{zhong2023can} evaluated \chatgpt over STS/NLI datasets including STS-B, MNLI, QNLI, and RTE.
 We found that they focused on the performance of general-purpose STS and NLI.
 However, it is unclear how well \chatgpt performs on clinical and biomedical domains over these two tasks.

-\citet{jiang-etal-2021-know} examined the calibration of three LMs including T5, BART, and GPT-2 on QA tasks: they studied whether the model's probability estimates were well-aligned with the actual probability of the answer being correct.
-That is, if a model makes well-calibrated predictions, the probability it assigns to the outcomes coincides with the frequency with which these outcomes actually occur.
+\citet{jiang-etal-2021-know} studied the calibration of T5, BART, and GPT-2 on question answering (QA) tasks: whether the model makes well-calibrated predictions, i.e.,~whether the probability it assigns to the outcomes coincides with the frequency with which these outcomes actually occur.
 The predictive probability (confidence) will be a reliable signal to assist in deciding how much we can trust a prediction and the corresponding risks we may take.
-Unfortunately, the answer is a relatively emphatic \textit{no}. \citet{kadavath2022language} found that larger language models are calibrated on diverse multiple choice questions.
-However, the majority of studies focused on white-box calibration for question answering, and there have been no studies on the calibration of STS/NLI neither in a white-box nor in a black-box scenario.
+Unfortunately, the answer is a relatively emphatic \textit{no}.
+Most prior work focused on white-box calibration for QA and showed that LLMs are more calibrated on diverse multiple choice QA~\citep{jiang-etal-2021-know, kumar2022answer, kadavath2022language}.
+However, there have been no studies on the calibration of STS/NLI neither in a white-box nor in a black-box scenario.

 Moreover, there are studies exploring LLMs' robustness across NLU tasks, i.e.,~the accuracy variation against adversarial attacks~\citep{chen2023robust}, while less attention has been paid to human disagreement in labelling and how to capture the distribution of multiple individual opinions instead of an aggregated label by averaging or majority voting.
 In this work, we aim to bridge these gaps by first evaluating the accuracy of clinical/biomedical STS and NLI over five datasets, and then assessing LLM predictive confidence and their capability of capturing collective human opinions.